SUSE/cf-ci/qa-pipelines/README.md

 Nightly Builds are builds which happen every night from develop branch of scf.
 The build lands in s3://cap-release-archives/nightly/
 The idea here is to test bare minimum of these nightly builds, i.e.
-1. we want to make sure `helm install` and `helm upgrades` are not broken due to any changes
+1. We want to make sure `helm install` and `helm upgrades` are not broken due to any changes
-2. Also, catch well in advance, if any changes to scf has broken qa-pipelines.
+2. Also, catch well in advance, if any changes to scf have broken qa-pipelines

-Dev ECP pool: https://github.com/SUSE/cf-ci-pools/tree/cap-ci-kube-hosts Concourse config for Dev ECP pool: [config-capci.yml](config-capci.yml) Example command to deploy CI on concourse:
+Dev ECP pool: https://github.com/SUSE/cf-ci-pools/tree/cap-ci-kube-hosts

+Concourse config for Dev ECP pool: [config-capci.yml](config-capci.yml)

+Example command to deploy CI on concourse:

 `./set-pipeline -t provo -p Official-DEV-Nightly-Upgrades --pool=capci pipeline-presets/cap-qa-upgrades-lite.yml`

 [cap-qa-upgrades-lite.yml](pipeline-presets/cap-qa-upgrades-lite.yml) is more than enough to accomplish our goals here